LPN to RN Online Programs in NC: Guide to Top Degrees

 What are the admissions requirements for LPN to RN bridge programs in NC?

-During this general admissions process, students indicate their intent to apply for the nursing program.
+Students indicate their intent to apply for the nursing program during the general admissions process.
 Applicants must attend a nursing program information session.
+After admittance, students take any needed prerequisite courses and must maintain a minimum GPA.

-The next step requires students to file an “Intent to Apply” with the nursing department at their school and show they’ve met the requirements for admission into the LPN to RN program.
+The next step requires students to file an “intent to apply” with the nursing department at their school and show they’ve met the requirements for admission into the LPN to RN program.

 Remember that not all LPN to RN bridge programs in NC require the same number of credits to graduate.
 Additionally, most LPN to RN programs are offered by community colleges, which have tuition rates set by the North Carolina state legislature.